snrnats/doc-centre/docfx_project/reports/by-carrier.md

 ## Consignments by Carrier

-The **Consignments by Carrier** pie chart displays each carrier's share of your total shipments.
+The **Consignments by Carrier** pie chart displays each carrier's share of your total consignments.

 <a href="../images/reports/by-carrier-pie.png" target="_blank">
     <img src="../images/reports/by-carrier-pie.png"/>